ajose-malik/todo-or-not-todo/README.md

 ---

 ### Project Description:
 This is a classic todo-list app built with React+Redux.
+It uses local storage to persist data on the browser.